WillCodeForCats/solaredge-modbus-multi/README.md

 **Fast • Reliable • Cloud-Free • Actively Maintained**

-Transform your SolarEdge system into a powerful Home Assistant experience with real-time local monitoring of inverters, meters, and batteries.
+Transform your SolarEdge system into a powerful Home Assistant experience with real-time local monitoring (and control where supported) of inverters, meters, and batteries.
 No cloud dependencies and no delays with a Modbus/TCP connection directly to the inverter.

 ---